 Cases Produced: 1364 cases of this, our flagship.

-The Building of: Six- to eight-barrel-lot, wild-yeast fermentations in stainless steel, 100% barrel aged for 17 months (22% new, 13% one year, 7% two year, 58% three year or older).
-Bottled unfined and unfiltered in late February of 2015.
+The Building of: Six- to eight-barrel-lot, wild-yeast fermentations in stainless steel, 100% barrel aged for 17 months: 21% new, 8% one year, 5% two year, 66% three year or older.
+Bottled unfined and unfiltered in late February 2016.